learning-zone/java-basics/multithreading-questions.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the Thread’s interrupt flag?
+## Q. What is the Thread\'s interrupt flag?
 How does it relate to the InterruptedException?
 If any thread is in sleeping or waiting state (i.e. sleep() or wait() is invoked), calling the interrupt() method on the thread, breaks out the sleeping or waiting state throwing InterruptedException.
 If the thread is not in the sleeping or waiting state, calling the interrupt() method performs normal behaviour and doesn't interrupt the thread but sets the interrupt flag to true.

 Example: **Interrupting a thread that stops working**